sasadoric/Project_Sale/README.md

 2.Pie chart shows sale by item of sale or sale article;
 3.Map shows sale by territory, with countries shaded by sale numbers

-Dashboard has 2 filter actions, one that runs on select and another running on hover, both action taget filters on pie chart.
+Dashboard has 2 filter actions, one that runs on select and another on hover, both tageting filters on pie chart.

+This Dashboard is available on my Tableau Public profile.